"I get commissions for purchases made through links in this post."

 - Keep rolling

-When you roll backward, your toes are going to point together, knees bent, push your butt out.
+When you roll backward, your toes are going to point together, knees bent, push your butt out again this is alo the most optimized proture to roll backward.
 Don’t forget to look back.
 Starting off with walking; take little steps, keep your core engaged and thigh muscles pulled together and toes inwards.

 What’s Next When You Get Better?

 It wouldn’t be too soon to mention about the advance.
-You should know what is going ahead and what you can be able to do to make the rolling more interesting.
+You should know what is going ahead and what you can be able to do to make the rolling more interesting and fun to join in.
 Here are some things you can practice once you get through the amateur state.

 Learn to Relax